PCI Compliance Standards and Nonprofits

 Even though participation in compliance has not been made mandatory for all Level 4 merchants, your organization could be assessed substantial fines (as much as $500,000) if cardholder data is breached and your nonprofit is not compliant.

-Equally important is the simple need to protect your donors and their data they’ve entrusted with your organization.
+Equally important is the simple need to protect your donors and their data they’ve entrusted to your organization.

 How can DonorPerfect help?

-All of DonorPerfect’s tools for credit card processing such as Insta-Charge, EZ-EFT, WebLink and DonorPages use PCI compliant methods for encrypting and securely transmitting credit card data.
+All of DonorPerfect’s tools for credit card processing such as Insta-Charge, EZ-EFT, DonorPerfect Online Forms and Crowdfunding use PCI compliant methods for encrypting and securely transmitting credit card data.
 When there is a need to store cardholder data — for instance to automatically process a monthly pledge, DonorPerfect uses a Level 1 PCI-Certified Gateway to securely store the data.
-A donor’s record will just contain a "SafeSave Vault ID" that uniquely identifies that securely stored data, so that future transactions can be processed (via Insta-Charge, WebLink, DonorPages and EZ-EFT) without the need to re-enter any data.
+A donor’s record will just contain a “SafeSave Vault ID” that uniquely identifies that securely stored data, so that future transactions can be processed (via Insta-Charge, DonorPefect Online Forms, Crowdfunding and EZ-EFT) without the need to re-enter any data.
 This virtually eliminates PCI-compliance issues, since no cardholder data is ever stored in your computers or our servers.